When to Use Audio Description on Your Content

 The process of audio describing is highly nuanced, particularly when it comes to understanding what should/shouldn’t be described, when you should describe it, and how to describe it.
 Finding the right balance takes time, and we’ve compiled some key guidelines for understanding impactful and compliant descriptions.

 The role of audio description is to narrate only what can be seen, not what can be assumed or interpreted.
-Focus primarily on describing:
+Descriptions should be accurate and objective, and describers should focus primarily on detailing:

 - other critical actions or details, like costumes, gestures, etc.